T

 viewpoint

-Soaring to 632 meters, this is China's tallest building and offers breathtaking panoramic views of Shanghai from its observation decks.
-The unique twisting design is an architectural marvel.
+The second tallest building in the world, offering breathtaking panoramic views of Shanghai from its observation deck.
+Its unique twisting design is an architectural marvel.

 • Book tickets online in advance to save time.